tmewett/BrogueCE/CONTRIBUTING.md

     one using a soft reset or an interactive rebase
   - If you want multiple commits, then look into fixups and auto-squashing

+### Change files

 When making user-facing changes, please add a non-technical description of each change to a Markdown (.md) file in `changes/`.
 These files are collated to create the release notes.

 If the change is from one commit, include this file in it.
 For a branch of multiple commits, add it in a separate commit.

 [1]: https://help.github.com/en/github
 [3]: https://chris.beams.io/posts/git-commit/#seven-rules